m-s7/react-monorepo/packages/ms7-breadcrumbs/README.md

 # Breadcrumbs

-A hook for generating breadcrumbs for react router.
+A hook used for generating breadcrumbs for react router.

 ## Installation